 The greatest advantages of the diamond stone are that it allows very fast sharpening and the flatness of the surface is retained by the diamond material.
 The main disadvantage, as you might guess, is that these stones require you to have a higher budget.

 Electric or manual sharpening machines have one huge advantage over whetstones – you don’t need any experience to use them.
 The learning curve basically consists of reading the instructions and following the simple steps.

 Electric sharpeners often feature a series of different slots, each containing plates with different levels of abrasiveness or grit.

 After turning the device on, the blade is sharpened as you pull it through the series of slots, one after the other.
-Usually, you’ll begin with the most abrasive slot and work your way to the finest grit to get the smoothest surface.
+Usually, you’ll begin with the most abrasive slot and work your way to the finest grit to get the smoothest surface condition.

 The downside of electric sharpeners is that they are much more aggressive and usually end up removing more material from the knife blade than if you were to use a sharpening stone, which means your valuable knife won’t last as long.